llamanodes/web3-proxy/README.md

 Each server has different limits to configure.
 The `soft_limit` is the number of parallel active requests where a server starts to slow down.
 The `hard_limit` is where a server starts giving rate limits or other errors.

+## Quick development

+1. Run `docker-compose up -d` to start the database and caches.
+See `docker-compose.yml` for details.
+2. Copy `./config/example.toml` to `./config/development.toml` and change settings to match your setup.
+3. Run `cargo` commands:

 ```
 $ cargo run --release -- --help
 ```